db0/Star-Wars-LCG-OCTGN/README.md

-﻿Android:Netrunner LCG plugin for OCTGN
+﻿Star Wars:The Card Game LCG plugin for OCTGN
 =========================
 The Star Wars universe as a Head2Head Living card game

-More instructions will be forthcoming soon.
-Stay tuned...

 Enjoy!